Nodefusion/NodefusionPortal.UserManual/README/Organizations/Case/Create-Case.md

 The number of fileds can change depending on the value chosen in the first field.

 The first field is Category.
-When you choose a category field, the form will display additional fileds that will help you better define your case
+When you choose a category field, the form will display additional fileds that will help you better define your case.